ramnathv/htmlwidgets/develop_intro.md

 ## Overview

-The **htmlwidgets** package provides a framework for easily creating R bindings to JavaScript libraries.
-Widgets created using the framework can be:
+The **[htmlwidgets](http://cran.rstudio.com/web/packages/htmlwidgets/index.html)** package provides a framework for creating R bindings to JavaScript libraries.
+HTML Widgets can be:

 * Used at the R console for data analysis just like conventional R plots.
 * Embedded within [R Markdown](http://rmarkdown.rstudio.com) documents